ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

 ## Use-package in action: Example 3

-Say I want turn on the visualization of matching parentheses.
+Say I want to turn on the visualization of matching parentheses.
 That is, when my cursor stops at a parenthesis/bracket/brace, the matching instance on the other end is highlighted.
 This requires tweaking the "paren" package, which is a built-in package in Emacs already.
 To prevent use-package from looking for the paren package in the internet